introvert24312/llm-chat-explorer/README.md

 - **Local JSON File Processing**: Data is read and processed using the `FileReader` object without being sent online.
 - **Advanced Chat Management**: Supports ChatGPT and Claude’s export formats, normalizing the chat order and enabling advanced searches within titles and content.
 - **Dynamic and Responsive Interface**: A sidebar for navigating chats and a display area for messages, with search and customization support.
-- **Multilingual and Dark/Light Mode**: The interface supports multiple languages (English, Italian, Spanish, French, German, Polish, Chinese, Korean, and Japanese) and adapts to different visual preferences.
+- **Multilanguage and Dark/Light Mode**: The interface supports multiple languages (English, Italian, Spanish, French, German, Polish, Chinese, Korean, and Japanese) and allows enabling or disabling dark mode.
+- **Chat Position**: This setting controls the order of messages within individual chats.
+By selecting "At end," the most recent message will appear at the bottom, similar to common messaging apps.
+Choosing "At start" will display the latest messages at the top.
 - **Direct Chat Viewing**: Each individual chat in the backup can be accessed directly within the user's ChatGPT or Claude account by clicking the associated share link.

 ## File Structure